flynn-nrg/tornado-amiga/manual/Music.md

 * Module replay **only** works on the Amiga target.
 You will not hear anything when running your demo on the posix/SDL target.
 * Because profiling needs the CIAB timer which is used by the module replay routine, it is not possible to have profiling and music at the same time on Amiga.
 Please refer to the [Performance Monitoring](PerformanceMonitoring.md) section for more information on this topic.

-Using lossless compressed music
+Using DDPCM compressed music
 ----------------------------------------------

-As a composer myself, the idea of our music being butchered by the [ADPCM](https://en.wikipedia.org/wiki/Adaptive_differential_pulse-code_modulation) compression wasn't very appealing.
+As a composer myself, the idea of our music being butchered by the 4bit [ADPCM](https://en.wikipedia.org/wiki/Adaptive_differential_pulse-code_modulation) compression wasn't very appealing.
 While this algorithm results in small audio assets, it does not sound good.
 I always say that ADPCM-encoded music sounds nice if you've never listened to the original.

-For that reason we decided to come up with a [lossless compression](https://en.wikipedia.org/wiki/Lossless_compression) system that would work well on the Amiga.

-Luis "Peskanov" Pons wrote the compression tool (```flencoder``` in the tools directory) by borrowing ideas from [FLAC](https://en.wikipedia.org/wiki/FLAC) and I added replay support in Tornado.
+For that reason I've developed my own [DPCM](https://en.wikipedia.org/wiki/Differential_pulse-code_modulation) encoder that delivers very good quality with low decoding overhead and a reasonable compression ratio of about 2.4:1.

+A highly optimised replay routine is provided with the framework.

-The first thing you need is an 8bit WAV file with data saved at one of these supported sampling rates:
+The first thing you need is a 16bit stereo WAV file with data saved at one of these supported sampling rates:

 * 11025Hz
 * 22050Hz
-* 28150Hz

 A 11025Hz version of the music is practical during development as it minimises loading times.
-For the release version of your demo we recommend that you create a 28150Hz file to obtain the highest quality.
-We found out that this was the most stable setting when approaching the limits of the Amiga audio hardware.
-[Audacity](https://www.audacityteam.org/)'s resampling algorithm produces excellent results and can be used to create these files.
+For the release version of your demo we recommend that you create a 22050Hz file to obtain the highest quality.

 You are also going to need an [MP3](https://en.wikipedia.org/wiki/MP3) or [OGG](https://xiph.org/ogg/) version of your track to be used by the posix/SDL target.
 This one can be the full 16bit 44100Hz version of your music as it came out of your DAW.